The bubblegum petunia plant is a popular annual, known for its vigorous growth and beautiful pink flowers.

 How to fertilize

-You can choose to build up the soil that you are growing in beforehand, plant the Bubblegum with some slow release fertilizer (especially for container gardening), apply liquid fertilizer throughout the summer, or a little bit of all of the above.
+You can choose to build up the soil that you are growing in beforehand, plant the Bubblegum with some slow-release fertilizer (especially for container gardening), apply liquid fertilizer throughout the summer, or a little bit of all of the above.
 Use caution that you don’t over-fertilize these plants.

-If the Bubblegum petunias are growing in a planter, container or hanging basket, you may want to fertilize more often.
-For most plants, applying liquid fertilizer (small concentration) every third watering is enough to provide the plant the nutrients it needs.
+If the Bubblegum petunias are growing in a planter, container, or hanging basket, you may want to fertilize more often.
+For most plants, applying liquid fertilizer (small concentration) every third watering is enough to provide the plant with the nutrients it needs.
 Of course, blanket statements can rarely be made for growing, so you use your own discretion when feeding your Bubblegum petunias.